iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 2 reviews"/>
 </p>

+> Does it do anything .
+No buttons seem active<br> :date: __2020-12-23 12:48:16__

+> Its a good idea but while it was installed, it messed up my Bluetooth connections.
+Couldnt use any Bluetooth devices while it was installed<br> :date: __2020-12-22 04:04:22__

 > Following the latest update It appears my phone had turned off the exposure notifications switch in settings / Google/ covid-19 exposure notifications.
 What is worrying was / is the Protect Scotland app did not notify me in any way, until I happened to open the app by chance and only then did a warning appear.
 Why doesn't the app generate a warning every time it tries to check or update it's database ?
 It seems a very basic failing. ☹️😳 Also why no exposure checks reported anymore ?<br> :date: __2020-12-19 02:35:30__

 > Absolutely destroyed my battery life polling live connections for proximity checking.
 Also didn't warn of a close contact.<br> :date: __2020-12-14 12:29:30__